Get started in 5 steps

 Each project is dedicated to a specific research endeavour (a funded research project, a PhD thesis, master thesis or similar).

-Open a project or create a new one by adding a name/title and a description.
+or create a new one by adding a name/title and a description.
 Choose the main language of your project.
 It will be your default language.

 When you enter in Geovistory for the first time, you will already find a project entitled Sandbox.
 You can use this project to explore the different functionalities of Geovistory.